You can request photos from patients in our EMIS & SystmOne integrated product, accuRx Desktop - see here for more

 Can accuRx access patient photos?

-This is not routinely possible.
-However, as with other record systems, we are required to be able to access patient data in exceptional circumstances to fulfil our legal obligations as a data processor, such as assisting the data controller in providing subject access and allowing data subjects to exercise all their other rights under the GDPR.
+This is not routinely possible for accuRx members of staff.
+As with other record systems, we are required to be able to access patient data in exceptional circumstances to fulfil our legal obligations as a data processor, such as deleting the photo, or assisting the data controller in providing subject access and allowing data subjects to exercise all their other rights under the GDPR.
 If such access is required, only designated accuRx staff can access the data we store on the London Microsoft Azure Data Centre servers.
 Extensive controls are in place, a full audit trail is kept, and no staff member would view any photos as part of this process.

 Can I delete photos from accuRx?

 We follow NHS Digital IG requirements, which require us to keep a photo for audit trail purposes, even if you have deleted the file in our platform.
-We can only physically (i.e. permanently and completely) delete a photo from the audit trail that we hold in response to 1) relevant court orders or other legislative circumstances or 2) receiving a valid physical deletion request.
+We can only physically (i.e. permanently and completely) delete a photo from the audit trail that we hold in response to 1) receiving a valid physical deletion request, or 2) relevant court orders or other legislative circumstances.

 Is accuRx NHS approved?